 |SOC 110||Introduction to Sociology||3|

 |TOTAL AAS CREDITS||61|

 Students in the Fitness Trainer Technician program have the best of both worlds.
-With faculty who live the profession, students enjoy a program that blends both classroom theory and real-world experience.
+With faculty in the profession, students enjoy a program that blends both classroom theory and real-world experience.
 The last semester of the program is spent in the community putting their knowledge to work.
 Students also learn how to create business and marketing plans should they decide to start his/her own business in the fitness industry.

-Tammy Riggin, Assistant Professor
+Tammy Riggin, Associate Professor

-Director, Fitness Trainer Technician
+Director, Fitness Trainer Technician Program